Sensitive Skin? These Are The Best (And Gentlest) Facial Cleansing Brushes For Your Complexion

 PMD Clean Pro RQ Smart Facial Cleansing Device

-This dual-sided waterproof facial cleansing brush gives 7,000 sonic pulses per minute to thoughtfully remove bacteria and buildup, yet is delicate enough for reactive skin.
-The vibrations help clear pores while boosting blood flow for a toned appearance and enhanced product absorption.
-Silicone-made, PMD Clean Pro RQ doesn’t harbor bacteria, and the Rose Quartz stone side is a huge bonus because it helps ease inflammation and tension.
+This dual-sided waterproof cleansing brush gives a staggering 7,000 sonic pulses per minute to thoughtfully remove dirt and oil.
+Plus, it’s as gentle as you can use it daily.
+As the vibrations do their thing, your pores are cleared, blood flow is boosted, and your complexion is left toned and primed for enhanced product absorption.
+Silicone-made, PMD Cleansing Device doesn’t harbor bacteria, and the Rose Quartz stone side is a huge bonus because it eases inflammation and tension.
 Given all of the above, the expensive price point is worth it to us.

 PMD Clean Facial Cleansing Device

+This dermatologist-recommended face cleansing brush was shown to take off makeup and what’s left behind by seven times more effectively than hands alone.
 Michael Todd Soniclear Elite features thousands of lush bristles to cleanse and gently exfoliate your skin at once.
-The brush works at six sonic speeds for a customizable experience and has a built-in timer and antimicrobial soft bristles that, according to the brand, stay fresh and clean for six months before needing replacement.
+The brush works at six sonic speeds for a customizable experience and has a built-in timer to ensure you don’t go overboard and overwash your already-sensitized skin.
+For the price, you get two brushes and a serum infusion head—an unrivaled investment.

 Michael Todd Beauty Soniclear Petite